High School Curriculum (IB and beyond):

 ISE students are encouraged to take the most challenging courses in which they can be academically successful.
 English is the language of instruction.
 Each course generally meets for 90 minute blocks, which run from August through June.
 The academic year is divided into two semesters.

 Unique in our region, ISE provides all of the students who graduate with a high school diploma from our accredited program.
-In addition, students can choose to participate in the International Baccalaureate Diploma Program.
+In addition, students can choose to participate in the International Baccalaureate Diploma Programme.
 We encourage our students to select the IB and high school courses that best enable them to reach their future goals.

 To further support our diverse students in preparing for the 21st century, we also offer virtual high school courses for students who wish to take advantage of additional subjects offered around the world.
 This program also supports students who are interested in Advanced Placement subjects, which can be helpful when applying to American Universities.